-SNAP-Ed funds are Federal pass-through funds and, therefore, distributed on a cost-reimbursement basis.
-A SNAP-Ed CIP organization incurs reasonable and necessary expenses to implement SNAP-Ed activities, pays those expenses, submits those expenses via a monthly invoice to MFF, and is reimbursed for those expenses after MFF review of the invoice.
-It is important for your organization to understand the cash flow management that is required with cost-reimbursement funding awards (see below for reimbursement process).
+SNAP-Ed funds are Federal funds distributed on a cost-reimbursement basis.
+A SNAP-Ed CIP organization incurs allowable expenses to implement SNAP-Ed activities, pays those expenses, submits those expenses via a monthly invoice to MFF, and is reimbursed for those expenses after MFF review of the invoice.
+It is important for your organization to understand the cash flow management that is required with cost-reimbursement funding (refer to page 27 for reimbursement process).

-All program and administrative activities must be allowable through SNAP-Ed, and these activities comply with SNAP-Ed program financial and cost policies (refer to page 33).
+All program and administrative activities must be allowable through SNAP-Ed, and these activities comply with SNAP-Ed program financial and cost policies (refer to page 36).